Frequently Asked Questions

 Any company with 50 or more employees is required to comply.
 Number of employees is determined by counting employees at all work sites, regardless of location or part-time status.
 An employer that employs fewer than 50 employees may not be subject to the requirements of this subsection, if they can prove that such requirements would impose an undue hardship by causing the employer significant difficulty or expense when considered in relation to the size, financial resources, nature, or structure of the employer’s business.
 There are some additional exemptions, and some states have more rigorous requirements; to find out if your company is required to comply, click here.

 The Wage and Hour Division (WHD) of the U.S. Department of Labor (DOL) administers and enforces the FLSA. http://www.wagehour.dol.gov, 1-866-487-9243 (1-866-4US-WAGE)

-Does each company need their own W&M Suite?▼
+Does each company need their own Work and Mother Suite?▼

 No, that’s the beauty of Work & Mother.
-Each company can satisfy their FLSA requirements by becoming a member of the Work & Mother Suite nearest to their office.
-To inquire about locations or corporate membership pricing, contact us.
+Each company can satisfy their FLSA requirements via the Work & Mother suite in their building.
+To inquire about locations, contact us.